davidsowerby/takkan/docs/user-guide/intro.md

 `PScript` defines `PPage` instances.
 A `PPage` instance contains `PPanel` and `PPart` instances.
 A `PPanel` may contain further `PPanel` instances, or `PPart` instances.

-A `PPart` is simply a combination of two Widgets, one for reading and one for editing data.
+A `PPart` is simply a pair of Widgets, one for reading and one for editing data.
 This supports the generation of automatic [Edit-Save-Cancel](edit-save-cancel.md) logic.

 ## The Build Process

 `PScript` defines pages mapped to routes (where a route is just a String identifier).
+The route may be generated automatically from the data being displayed, or explicitly declared as a route-page mapping.

 When a `PreceptPage` is constructed it assembles its Panels and Parts as defined by `PScript`.
-In doing so, it also creates [data bindings](data-bindings.md) from the resultant Widgets to the data itself.
+In doing so, it also creates [data bindings](data-bindings.md) from the resultant Widgets to the data held in the [DocumentCache](document-cache.md).
 The bindings also trigger any [validation](validation.md) defined by `PSchema`.

 The data is identified by the `PDataProvider` and `PSchema` associated with the page.

 ## Use with non-Precept pages

-One of Precept's primary objectives is not to get in the way of the developer wanting to Flutter directly.
+One of Precept's primary objectives is not to get in the way of the developer wanting to use Flutter directly.

 Precept offers two ways of merge Precept and non-Precept parts of an app.